espocrm/documentation/docs/administration/config-params.md

 * applicationDescription – the text in the meta tag; by default `EspoCRM - Open Source CRM application` text is used (as of v7.0);
 * adminPanelIframeDisabled – `false` – disables the right iframe-panel on the administration page (as of v7.0);
-* activitiesCreateButtonMaxCount – `3` – a max number of create buttons to display on the Activities pagel (as of v7.2);
+* activitiesCreateButtonMaxCount – `3` – a max number of create buttons to display on the Activities page (as of v7.2);

 ### Access control